 Changing our ritual habits can help us become better people.
 Better leaders.
 We must become aware that breaking free from our normal ways of being is what makes it possible to develop different sides of ourselves.
 Using emotion we choose.

-We can then be present and almost (wanky word warning) transformative, allowing us to become a “different person” for a moment.
+Allowing ourselves to become a ‘different person’, is manifested in being present and almost (wanky word warning) transformative – for a moment.
 Creating a short lived alternative reality that returns us to our regular life slightly altered.
 Not focused on our predetermined view of what we think we must be.

 Observe yourself every time.
 Begin to cultivate a sense of awareness that allows you to evaluate your effectiveness.
 Not measured against what you think others expect of you.

 And do, do, do.
-Joda in the swap said “there is no try, just do.”
-Just do it, observe self and then do it again differently.
+“There is no try, just do,” Yoda said.
+Just do it!
+Observe self and then do it again differently.

 You will be amazed at the clarity of purpose you develop and the impact you have on others.